cadeniz/portfolio/ReadMe.txt

 ## About the Project

-This project contains a web application developed by Deniz Caliskan for portfolio purposes.
-I created this project to serve as a showcase for my projects.
-Feel free to explore and get in touch if you have any questions or if you'd like to discuss potential collaborations.
+I have developed this web application for my portfolio purposes.
+I created it to showcase my projects.
+Feel free to explore, and don't hesitate to reach out if you have any questions or if you'd like to discuss potential collaborations.

 ## Development Information

-This project was developed by Deniz Caliskan in the year 2023.
-All code belongs to Deniz Caliskan.
+I developed this project in the year 2023.
+All code within this project belongs to me, Deniz Caliskan.

 ## Contact